nabla-studio/cw1155/README.md

-# CW1155: Multiple Tokens Manager
+# CW1155: Multiple Tokens Manager  - Light version

 CW1155 is an innovative smart contract tailored for the efficient management of a wide range of token types within CosmWasm-enabled blockchains.